 3. Under the Local Government Act 2002, the Council's purpose is to "promote the social, economic, environmental and cultural well-being of communities in the present and for the future".
-The purpose of the LGA 2002 Section 10 aligns with the considerations under section 10A of the Dog Control Act 1996.
+The purpose of this Act aligns with the considerations under section 10A of the Dog Control Act 1996.